cjdbarlow/bedside-notebook/anaesthesia/periop/periop-cardiac.md

 		* Monitoring troponin should be considered perioperatively
 		Pre-operatively, as well as 24 and 72 hours post-operatively.

-Investigations:
+###Investigations:
 * NT-proBNP/BNP
 	* Independently associated with death and nonfatal MI at 30 days after non-cardiac surgery
 	* BNP >92mg/L or NT-proBNP >300ng/L
 	22% vs 4.9%.

+ECG:
+* Preoperative resting ECG reasonable for patients undergoing other than low-risk surgery:
+	* CAD
+	* Murmur
+	* Arrhythmia
+	* Peripheral arterial disease
+	* Cerebrovascular disease
+	* Structural heart disease
+* Should be performed within 3 months for stable patients

+Echocardiography:
+> * LVEF <30% is an independent contributor to perioperative morbidity

+* Routine assessment is *not recommended*
+* *Reasonable* in dyspnoea of unknown origin
+* *Reasonable* in known cardiac failure and:
+	* Worsening dyspnoea or change in clinical status
+	* *Consider* if no assessment of LV function in previous 12 months
+* New murmur and any cardiac symptom
+e.g. Breathlessness, presyncope, syncope, chest pain.
+* Valvular disease
+Moderate or greater stenosis or regurgitation and:
+	* Significant change in clinical status or exam findings
+	* No echo within the last 1 year

+Stress testing:
+* *Reasonable* to perform pharmacological stress testing in patients at elevated risk and who have <4 METS functional capacity
+* Routine noninvasive stress testing is not useful

+Angiography:
+* Routine perioperative angiography is not recommended

+Exercise testing:
+* Patients with >10 METS do not require further exercise testing
+* *Reasonable* not to perform exercise testing in patients with >4 METS
+* Exercising testing is *reasonable* if exercise capacity is unknown and it would change management

+##Management of Specific Conditions
+Cardiac diseases influencing perioperative management include:
+* CAD/IHD
+* Cardiac failure
+* Valvular disease
+* Arrhythmias

 ###CAD/IHD
-*Management of perioperative stents is covered under [antiplatelets in coronary artery stents](/anaesthesia/periop/periop-antiplatelet.md#pci).*
+*Management of antiplatelet agents in stents is covered under [antiplatelets in coronary artery stents](/anaesthesia/periop/periop-antiplatelet.md#pci).*

 Previous MI:
-* ⩾60 days should elapse after MI before non-cardiac surgery performed, in absence of coronary intervention
+* ⩾60 days should elapse after MI before non-cardiac surgery performed, in absence of coronary intervention, in order to reduce MACE risk
 * MI within **6 months** is an independent risk factor for perioperative stroke
 8x increase in mortality.

-Angiography:
-* Routine perioperative angiography is not recommended
+Revascularisation:
-* Revascularisation only recommended if indicated by other existing guidelines
+* Revascularisation is only recommended if indicated by other existing guidelines
+	* CABGs should be performed before elective surgery if otherwise indicated
+	* PCI should be limited to:
+		* Left main disease not amenable to CABG
+		* STEMI or NSTEACS
+		BMS recommended in urgent or time-sensitive surgery.
+	* Timing relating to operation:
+		* Elective should be delayed:
+			* 14 days after angioplasty
+			* 30 days after BMS implantation
+			* On year after DES
+			Consider after 6 months.
 * No difference in long-term outcome with revascularisation unless:
 	* Left main disease
 	* LVEF <20%
 	* Severe AS

-###Heart Failure
+###Cardiac Failure
-Perioperative evaluation of LV function is reasonable in patients with:
-* Dyspnoea of unknown origin
-* Worsening dyspnoea or change in clinical status
-* No assessment of LV function in previous 12 months

-Risk prediction:
-* LVEF <30% is an independent contributor to perioperative morbidity

-##Arrhythmia
-General principles:
+Heart failure is:
+* Prevalent and increasing
+* A significant perioperative risk factor
+	* Active heart failure greater risk than CAD for perioperative morbidity and mortality
+	* Outcomes improved for patients with stable symptoms/controlled failure

+###Valvular Heart Disease
+* Valvular intervention is recommended for patients who meet criteria prior to elective surgery
+* Elevated risk elective noncardiac surgery is reasonable to perform with appropriate intraoperative and postoperative haemodynamic monitoring in patients with :
+	* Asymptomatic severe AS
+	* Asymptomatic severe MS if not favourable for percutaneous commissurotomy
-* AF
+	* Asymptomatic severe MR
-Adjust anticoagulation as required.
+	* Asymptomatic severe AR with a normal LVEF

+##Arrhythmias
+*Management of [anticoagulation for AF](/anaesthesia/periop/periop-anticoag.md) is covered elsewhere.*

+Heart Block:
+* High-grade cardiac conduction abnormalities may require temporary or permanent transvenous pacing
+* Interventricular conduction delay without high-grade conduction block or symptoms does not require evaluation, but should be taken into account when considering beta blockade

+Ventricular Arrhythmias:
+* Asymptomatic ventricular arrhythmias are not associated with an increase in cardiac complications
-* Ventricular ectopics don't require intervention unless:
+Don't require evaluation unless:
 	* Associated with structural abnormality
 	* Symptomatic
 * Frequent ventricular ectopics are a risk factor for arrhythmia but not MI or death
 * VT should be evaluated by a cardiologist
 	* LV function
 	* CAD
+* Intraoperative VT or NSVT should prompt cardiology referral

 ##Post-Operative